 Former Governor of the Central Bank of Kenya

-Njuguna Ndung’u is an associate professor of economics and the immediate former governor of the Central Bank of Kenya and served from 2007 – 2015.
+Njuguna Ndung’u is the executive director of the African Economic Research Consortium.
+He was previously governor of the Central Bank of Kenya (2007-2015) and an associate professor of economics at the University of Nairobi.
 Governor Ndung’u is credited with paving the way for the mobile banking revolution in Kenya, which has had a dramatic impact on financial inclusion.
 He is on leave of absence from the University of Nairobi.
 He was the chair of Alliance for Financial Inclusion (AFI) in the first four formative years between 2009 and 2012; it has coordinated financial inclusion solutions in Africa, Asia, and Latin America.
 AFI has been described as a “clearing house” for policy solutions that have worked and can be replicated with ease in other countries for financial inclusion.
 He was the director of training at the African Economic Research Consortium (AERC); Regional Programme Specialist for the Eastern and Southern Africa Regional Office, Nairobi, of the International Development Research Centre (IDRC), Canada; and at the Kenya Institute of Public Policy Research and Analysis (KIPPRA) as a Principal Analyst/Researcher and Head of the Macroeconomic and Economic Modelling Division.
 He holds a PhD in economics from the University of Gothenburg, Sweden, and Master’s and Bachelor’s degrees in economics from the University of Nairobi.
 He has extensive policy analysis/advisory, research, and teaching expertise in macroeconomics, microeconomics, econometrics, economic growth, and poverty reduction, and is widely published.

 Former Minister of Finance, Nigeria

-Previously, Dr Okonjo-Iweala served twice as Nigeria’s finance minister, from 2003-2006, 2011-2015, and briefly foreign minister in 2006, the first woman to hold both positions.
-She spent a 25-year career at the World Bank as a development economist, rising to the No. 2 position of Managing Director, responsible for an $81 billion operational portfolio including Europe and Central Asia, South Asia, and Africa (2007-2011).
+Okonjo-Iweala served twice as Nigeria’s finance minister, from 2003-2006 and 2011-2015, and briefly as foreign minister, the first woman to hold both positions.
+She spent a 25-year career at the World Bank as a development economist working on economic development programs and policy reforms including trade policy in middle- and low-income countries.
+She rose to the No.2 position of managing director at the World Bank, overseeing an $81 billion operational portfolio in Africa, South Asia, Europe, and Central Asia.